open-source-bootcamp/CubeFlyer/README.md

 We've also provided a file that should support launching from VS Code that will allow you to integrate your debugging experience there as well as a [devcontainer](https://code.visualstudio.com/docs/remote/create-dev-container) you can use to develop in if you choose with some recommended extensions pre-installed.

 This project is intended as a sandbox for you to learn about GitHub and contributing to Open Source.
 We're accepting most changes in support of that!

+## Aknowledgements

+All the code in this repo was written by [Sam Wronski](https://github.com/runewake2).